Inshore waters and strong winds

 - Sea state

-- Slight or moderate, becoming slight later.
+- Moderate, becoming smooth or slight later.

 - Weather